MikhailKravets/mkdocs_puml/README.md

 ![interaction](.docs/examples/interaction.gif)
 </details>

+⚠️ This is still an experimental feature that require thorough testing.
-If you want to disable interactive diagrams add this plugin's config
+If you want to disable interactive diagrams add this plugin's configuration

 ```yml
 plantuml: